mims-harvard/Raincoat/README.md

 ### Algorithm
 Our training algorithm can be found [here](algorithms/RAINCOAT.py).
-The implementation is build upon [Adatime](https://arxiv.org/abs/2203.08321).
+The implementation is build upon a published benchmark work [Adatime](https://arxiv.org/abs/2203.08321).
 ## Training procedure

 The experiments are organised in a hierarchical way such that: